kubernetes/website/content/en/blog/_posts/2021-0420-cncf-dan.md

 During the MTN project, Bob shipped servers to Hippie's home in Portland, Oregon, to help with the network-booting work.
 When Hippie later moved to Aotearoa New Zealand, he was unable to bring the servers with them.
-Hippie then asked bob if he had any money available to help relocate the servers to Aotearoa New Zealand.
+Hippie then asked Bob if he had any money available to help relocate the servers to Aotearoa New Zealand.
 Bob introduced Hippie to someone who could help.
 This person was [Dan Kohn](https://en.wikipedia.org/wiki/Dan_Kohn).
 Bob introduced the two of them, telling Dan about Hippie's work and values.
 A relationship was formed, the